terheyden/event-router/README.md

   * No reflection, no classpath scanning, and less source code clutter
   * Subscribers can self-register during construction
   * Subscriptions are simply lambda functions (closures)

+* JDK 1.8+ compatible
+  * If you're stuck using JDK 1.8, we've got you covered

+## TODO
+More stuff goes here.

 ## Exception handling
 If an exception is thrown while an event is being handled by a subscriber,